Charles Stafford, Private 8/2478, Otago Regiment, New Zealand Expeditionary Force

 Charles enlisted at Trentham Military Camp, Upper Hutt, near Wellington, on 1st May 1915.

-Private Charles Stafford is not known to be commemorated in the Macclesfield area; he is commemorated on the New Zealand War Graves Project website.
+In Macclesfield, Private Charles Stafford is commemorated on the St Andrew’s (now All Saints) war memorial.
+Elsewhere, he is commemorated on the New Zealand War Graves Project website.